migupl/drop-photo-get-exif-data/README.md

 }
 ```

-### GeoJSON files
+### Rest of files

-The Web Component *drop-photo-for-exif* exposes the following information about the GeoJSON files dragged through the event 'drop-photo-for-exif:geojson'.
+The Web Component *drop-photo-for-exif* exposes the following information about the files dragged through the event 'drop-photo-for-exif:file'.

+In the example, some processing is done for GeoJSON[^2] files.

 ## Helpers